-Summary of analysis

-The 'urban extension' option scores positively on objectives relating to population growth and housing, however there are fundamental constraints relating to biodiversity, soils, landscape and heritage.
-Selecting the Cwmglo and Glyndyrys SSSI as the key component of the LDP's strategy at present is considered inappropriate given the fundamental constraints, the land's planning history and because alternative spatial options are available.
+Spatial Option Summary of analysis Urban extension in Merthyr Tydfil (Cwm Glo The 'urban extension' option scores positively Glyndyrys SSSI) and other small sites. on objectives relating to population growth and housing, however there are fundamental The majority of housing (up to 1500 dwellings) constraints relating to biodiversity, soils, landscape would be located on an urban extension at Cwm wm and heritage.
+Selecting the Cwmglo and Glyndyrys Glo and Glyndyrus Site of Scientific Interest (SSSI) SI) SSSI as the key component of the LDP's strategy along with associated leisure, retail and tourism m at present is considered inappropriate given the development. fundamental constraints, the land's planning history and because alternative spatial options are available.